nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 * END DATE should be in the format dd/mm/yyyy, any number greater than 31 is invalid for the day and any number greater than 12 is invalid for the month.

-* DAY should be either: mon, tue, wed, thu, fri, sat, sun.
-Days are case-insensitive.
+* DAY should be either: mon, tue, wed, thu, fri, sat, sun and is case-insensitive.

 * FREQUENCY should be either: weekly or biweekly and is also case-insensitive.